 Student will pursue an area of special interest through research or field work under close supervision of a faculty member.
+Fall and Spring and every year.
+1-3 Credits

 PS-407 Independent Study: Advanced Research in Psychology

 Prerequisites: PS-101 PS-275 and PS-307.
 Take PS-205 or PS-276.